junjizhi/emacstil.com/_posts/2022-02-24-emacs-how-to-go-to-line-n.md

 date: '2022-02-24 01:06:16 -0500'
 categories: [til]
 comments: true
+excerpt: 'This post explains how to go to a line in vanilla and Doom Emacs.
+The simplest way is M-x goto-line'
 ---
 When working on Emacs, we often need to move the cursor to certain line.
 This post explains how to do that in vanilla and Doom Emacs.